 Stop Cooking With White Rice

 If we can manage to impart only one piece of wisdom on you in this entire article we hope that it’s this: when it’s possible always choose wisely and cook with whole grain options over refined products.
 When any grain, including rice, goes through the refining process essential nutrients like fiber, protein, and healthy fats are lost.
-Aside from being the healthier option, brown rice will also fill you up faster, and keep you full longer than white rice will, meaning that you’ll eat less of it, and thus consume less calories to achieve the same satiated feeling.
+Aside from being the healthier option, brown rice will also fill you up faster, and keep you full longer than white rice will, meaning that you’ll eat less of it, and thus consume fewer calories to achieve the same satiated feeling.

 Stop Eating Cold Cereals

 If you choose wisely you can find cold breakfast cereals with low calories, carbohydrates, and sugar, but more often than not, cold breakfast cereals will contain high calories, high sodium, high carbohydrates, high sugars, and low nutrients.
-Oatmeal on the other hand is provides necessary protein, fiber, and iron, while keeping sodium, and sugar levels low.
+Oatmeal on the other hand provides necessary protein, fiber, and iron, while keeping sodium, and sugar levels low.
 Be sure to buy plain oatmeal and flavor it yourself with fruits, nuts, and spices so that you can avoid the added sugars that are found in pre-flavored varieties.

 Stop Dining In The Living Room